kayak/redux-data-model/docs/docs/faq.md

 ## I like redux-thunks, redux-observable, redux-pack, or other async middleware.
 Is it possible to use anything other than redux-saga for effects in models?
 No. That said we guarantee [redux-saga] won't disappoint you.
-If you strongly want to stick to any of those other async [middlewares], but don't want to give up on react-resux, consider using react-resux without effects.
+If you strongly want to stick to any of those other async [middlewares], but don't want to give up on redux-data-model, consider using redux-data-model without effects.

 [dva]: https://github.com/dvajs/dva
 [kea]: https://github.com/keajs/kea